SrikrishnaKidambi/Java-to-COBOL/README.md

 - Use the command ``` java ToolGUI ``` to run the tool and follow the steps in the tool for using the tool.

 ## Steps to install dependencies :
 - Install Java 14+ version.
-Link for installation of Java
+Link for installation of Java in your system : [Java]("https://www.oracle.com/java/technologies/javase/jdk22-archive-downloads.html")
+- Installation of COBOL (GNU)in your system : [GNU COBOL]("https://sourceforge.net/projects/gnucobol/").
+Installation of GNU COBOL is essential for executing the generated COBOL code.
+Follow the tutorial if needed : [COBOL Installation]("https://www.youtube.com/watch?v=u9M52sAnrOs").

+## Steps for using the tool :
+-

 ### Instructions to run the tool:
 - To run this tool use the below command: